Big Cat Rescue’s Communication and Records

-- The policy of the Sanctuary Administration in providing means for communication within the Refuge’s operation.
+- The policy of the staff and volunteers in providing means for communication within the Refuge’s operation.
 Can the Keeper exchange ideas and information with co-workers and administrative staff?
 Can he or she record important observations and data for the Refuge’s permanent record, and be involved with the Refuge’s Volunteers and with Sanctuary visitors?
-Is the Keeper encouraged to develop as a communicator within his/her own Sanctuary, and with the community and other zoos?
+Is the Keeper encouraged to develop as a communicator within his/her own Sanctuary, and with the community and other sanctuaries?

 - The Keeper’s attitude: Even if all the above lines of communications are open, unless there is effort by the individual they are useless.
 Good working relationships with other staff members don’t just happen, they must be developed through communication.
 With the right approach and the proper attitude, and by trying hard enough you can communicate successfully.